Casualty evacuation

 All members of the US Armed Forces today are trained in some form of basic first aid.
 While lacking advanced life saving equipment and medical personnel in regular vehicles, all personnel today enter the combat zone with an Improved First Aid Kit (IFAK) on their equipment.
 The IFAK has basic medical supplies such as bandages, a tourniquet, and QuikClot gauze.
 Most units have stretchers and burn blankets in their vehicles.
 In addition each unit is staffed by a corpsman or medic.
 These professionals are trained in Tactical Combat Casualty Care.

 The U.S. military has worked to ensure dedicated MEDEVAC platforms with trained medical personnel are available in the event of a casualty.
 This has, in part, led to a 90.6% casualty survival rate (numbers from operations in Afghanistan and Iraq, 2006), compared to 80.9% in World War II.

 In Australian military terminology, a CASEVAC refers to the evacuation of a small number of troops, usually just one.

+CASEVAC Club

+The CASEVAC Club, established in 2017, is a mutual support group for British service personnel seriously injured in the Iraq and Afghan wars of the 21st century.
+It was inspired by the similar Guinea Pig Club for British and allied aircrew injured during World War II.